|Section 1. Application Cover sheet

 - Are there any theories of learning/leadership that have guided or motivated you in your approaches to leadership, policy development or staff/student engagement?

-- Have you been particularly influenced by any particular people or ideas, which may have come to you through professional development, reading, coaches, or your own learning experiences?
+- Have you been particularly influenced by any particular people or ideas, which may have come to you through professional development, reading, mentors, or your own learning experiences?

 |Section 5.1 Reflective Account of Practice (RAP) (1200 words max)